php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 For a _conforming autoloader_ to be able to transform an _autoloadable class name_ into a _resource path_, this specification describes a technique that MUST be applied or taken into account.
-When the technique is applied, the _conforming autoloader_ can autoload an _autoloadable class name_ from an existing _resource path_.
+When the technique is applied, the _conforming autoloader_ can autoload a _qualified class name_ from an existing _resource path_.

 Aside from technical considerations, this specification also imposes